Sheep-y/Attack-Improvement-Mod/README.md

 > Set width of obstructed part of an obstructed targeting lines, which is normally thinner than other lines by default.
 Game default is 0.75.
 Mod default is 1.5.
 <br>

-> When the mod "Firing Line Improvement" is detected, these settings will be disabled to avoid conflicts.
+> When the mod "[Firing Line Improvement](https://www.nexusmods.com/battletech/mods/135)" is used, it will override this mod's widths.

 **Facing Rings Colours**